 The plan generally provides a much larger death benefit and lacks a strong long-term care benefit.
 The policy comes with an assumed rate of return that will impact the performance of your policy if they don't meet.

-Most experts suggest if you are interested in a combination of life and long-term care plan, there are better available options from other companies.
+Most experts suggest that if you are interested in a combination of life and long-term care plan, other companies have better available options.

-Partnership benefits are not available for either the Federal Long-Term Care Insurance plan nor the John Hancock hybrid.
+Partnership benefits are not available for either the FLTCIP plan or the John Hancock life insurance options.
 Without the partnership certification, you lose the additional dollar-for-dollar asset protection.

 Please note: Since every company has different underwriting rules, you could be eligible for coverage with one company and not another.